adarshsingh705/hero-hunter/README.md

 ## Features

 - Superhero cards display information such as name, image, comics available, and series available.
-- Users can add superheroes to their favourites list.
+- Users can add superheroes to their favorites list.
-- A button to remove superheroes from the favourites list.
+- A button to remove superheroes from the favorites list.

 ## Technologies Used